Textile Development and Marketing BS Degree Program

 Upon graduating from the Textile Development and Marketing BS degree program, students will demonstrate:

-- Sustainability and Corporate Social Responsibility: Students will describe the basic tenets of sustainability and corporate social responsibility and apply that knowledge to responsibly create products that instill a sense of ecology, economy, and social wellbeing.
+- Sustainability and Corporate Social Responsibility: Students will describe the basic tenets of sustainability and corporate social responsibility and apply that knowledge to responsibly create products that instill a sense of ecology, economy, and social well-being.

 - Product Knowledge: Students will employ assessment tools to evaluate business quality and meet industry recognized standards.